AbolfazlHo/Spawner/README.md

 ### Prerequisites

 This package relies on [UniTask](https://github.com/Cysharp/UniTask) for asynchronous operations.
 Please ensure UniTask is installed in your Unity project **before** installing this 2D Spawner package.
-First add UniTask into your project from its repository in github.
+First, add UniTask to your project from its GitHub repository.

 ### 2D Spawner installation

-#### Install via git url using unity package manager
+#### Install via Git URL using Unity Package Manager
 To install `2D Spawner` via git url using unity package manager follow these steps.
  1. Open your Unity project
  2. Go to `Windows > Package Manager`.
- 3. Click the `+` icon in the top-left conner of the package manager window.
+ 3. Click the `+` icon in the top-left corner of the package manager window.
  4. Select `Add package from git URL ...`.
  5. Paste the following URL and click "Add":
  ```